ch1pthrillss/capstoneproject28/README.md

 # capstoneproject28
-1. Create a respontories and invite my teammate in it.
+1. Create a respontory and invite my teammate in it.